prabhav/bare/README.md

 # Bare

 Naked, but mildly opinionated boilerplate based on Jekyll for [Siteleaf (v2)](http://v2.siteleaf.com/).
-Everything is in the `gh-pages` branch, ignore the master.

 ##Notes to Self (or whoever wants to mess around)